Trump allies launch new super PAC to bolster GOP candidates in midterms as former President eyes 2024 campaign – KION546

 The newest Trump fundraising vehicle was first reported by Politico.

-Federal records show that Trump’s main fundraising vehicle, Save America, has contributed more than $8.4 million to candidates and committees at the federal, state and local level since January 2021 — a significant sum, but virtually nothing compared to what other major Republican groups have committed and only about $1.4 million more than what the former President has spent on legal fees this cycle (nearly $7 million).
-The pro-GOP Senate Leadership Fund is spending about $205 million on advertisements in Senate races this cycle, per a CNN analysis, which includes what the group has already spent and its ad reservations over the next month.
-Meanwhile, the Congressional Leadership Fund, which is aligned with House Minority Leader Kevin McCarthy, is planning to spend $141 million this fall on ads alone.
+This same person said Trump has also expressed concern about Senate candidate J.D.
+Vance, who is facing an unexpectedly competitive challenge from Democratic Rep. Tim Ryan in Ohio.
+“He really likes J.D. but Ohio is a little too close for comfort.”

+Until now, Trump has refused to open the spigots much to help his handpicked candidates in their general election contests.
+While Save America gave $1 million to a pro-Oz PAC just before the Pennsylvania primary, the former President has not contributed financially to the Republican Senate hopeful since then.
+In Ohio, Save America wrote a $5,000 check to the Vance campaign in June.

-Trump aides have long insisted that his spending is supplemented by the campaign rallies and fundraisers he has held to benefit various Republicans, along with his coveted endorsement, which helped many of his chosen candidates prevail in contested primaries earlier this year.
+Trump aides have long insisted that his spending is supplemented by the campaign rallies and fundraisers he has held to benefit various Republicans — including recent rallies in both Pennsylvania and Ohio — along with his coveted endorsement, which helped many of his chosen candidates prevail in contested primaries earlier this year.
 But others say the lack of financial assistance from the former President shouldn’t be discounted.

 After months of eyeing a pre-midterm launch date for a 2024 campaign, Trump is now waiting to see how Republicans perform in November — hoping to avoid blame if the party’s overall gains prove disappointing.